 Helping Christian families receive biblically integrated financial advice will bring about a great healing of relationships and redeeming of the marketplace through cultivating wise and generous financial living, as compared to the current model of financial advice that cultivates disordered relationships and an unhealthy marketplace through anxious and materialistic financial living.
 This program will help meet this unprecedented need for Christian financial advisors who Biblically integrate their financial advice.

 The Crowell School of Business offers an 18-credit Graduate Certificate in Personal Financial Planning.
-This certificate program is a fully online program and meets the educational requirements to sit for the CFP® exam.
+This certificate program is a fully online program and meets the educational requirements to sit for the CFP® exam and CKA® certification.

 Program Learning Outcomes

 Critical Thinking: students will demonstrate the ability to formulate, implement, and monitor financial decisions into an integrated plan that guides an individual or family to achieve their financial goals (ULO 1).

 - Spiritual: students will articulate how biblical principles apply to formulating financial plans, particularly how a Christian can embrace a vibrant faith in the providential nature of God while, also, maintaining financial goals for the future (ULO 3).

 - Cultural Engagement: students will be equipped to provide financial guidance to a diverse community with care and cultural competency (ULO 2).